regenwatchdog/regenwatchdog.github.io/_posts/2021-01-31-january-news-roundup.md

 The report is based on an analysis of the GLA's London Development Database and gives a breakdown of the figures by borough.
 In addition, it shows that another 6,791 homes are due to be demolished within the current pipeline.

 <img src="https://www.sianberry.london/wp-content/uploads/2021/01/Total_2020.png" width="50%" class="img-fluid rounded img-thumbnail">

+The pace of London's estate demolitions is clearly not sustainable.
+Last week the [Retrofirst](https://www.architectsjournal.co.uk/news/retrofirst) campaign published a letter in the Times newspaper calling on the government to stop ignoring _'our wasteful addiction to demolition and rebuilding'_.

+The [letter](https://www.architectsjournal.co.uk/news/big-names-call-on-government-to-adopt-retrofirst-reforms) was signed by big names including Thomas Heatherwick and Norman Foster and calls on the government to adopt the campaign's three recommendations – cutting VAT on refurbishment to 5 per cent or less; amending planning guidance and the Building Regs to promote reuse of existing buildings; and insisting all publicly funded projects look to retrofit solutions first.

+Our research with the Engineering Exchange at UCL shows that refurbishment of council estates is the best option when environmental and social factors are properly taken into account.
+They produced a series of factsheets, videos and a peer-reviewed report, which you can view on our web page [here](https://estatewatch.london/refurbishment/).

 ## Estate Watch Zoom meeting
 The next Estate Watch Zoom meeting will be held on Monday at 2pm.
 The guest spot will be a presentation on the Community Plan for two estates in South Kilburn.